 The right of using the technology is subject to a Code of Conduct, defining the use and application of the technology.

 Recent advances in nanotechnology and the customisation of DNA has enabled invisible tagging of various materials.

 We have customised DNA-based, nano-sized particles to suit the specific needs of the gemstone industry.
-The particles have a diametre of about 100 nanometres or 0.0001 millimetres.
-Our nanoparticles are invisible even to the best optical microscope and induces no optical effect whatsoever.
+The particles have a diameter of about 100 nanometres or 0.0001 millimetres.
+Our nanoparticles are invisible even to the best optical microscope and do not induce any optical effect whatsoever.

 Information on the mining location, the miner and the mining time is encrypted and stored in the DNA, and encapsulated in a sphere of amorphous silica to resist the influence of cutting, polishing and repeated treatment.
 By means of a carrier liquid, these particles are applied on the rough emerald crystals, penetrating even the tiniest fissures, and tightly adhering to their walls.
-The nanoparticles can be retrieved, the information contained in the DNA read out and decoded at any later stage during the lifetime of the emerald, disclosing the paternity of the emerald.
+The nanoparticles can be retrieved, the information contained in the DNA read out and decoded at a later stage, disclosing the paternity of the emerald.

 How does it work?

-The process starts in the mine.
+The process typically starts in the mine.
 The rough crystals are tagged with the nanoparticles before any cleaning or sorting is undertaken.
 The application of the tracer technology in the mine is handled by an independent auditor.

-The nanoparticles penetrate all fissures and adhere closely to their surfaces.
+The nanoparticles penetrate the fissures in the emerald and adhere closely to the surface.
 The applied ethanol-based liquid evaporates completely within a few minutes.
 The tagging process is already complete after this step.